virtuozzo/cloudscripting-docs/docs/reference/events.md

 - `${event.response.}`:
     - `result` - parameters are absent

-### onAfterSetDockerEnvVars
+### onAfterSetEnvVars

-The event will be triggered before the [*setDockerEnvVars*](/reference/docker-actions/#docker-environment-variables) action.
+The event will be triggered before the [*setEnvVars*](/reference/docker-actions/#docker-environment-variables) action.
 It is executed for every docker container upon setting environment variables.
-The *onAfterSetDockerEnvVars* event is applied for Docker containers only.
+The *onAfterSetEnvVars* event is applied for Docker containers only.

 **Event Placeholders:**